Advertiser Disclosure

 Here is a list of travel protections and benefits you’ll find on the Amex Platinum card:

-Please note that we have abbreviated benefit descriptions and not included all of the applicable terms and conditions that may apply.
-The card’s Guide to Benefits will be the source for full information.
+Please note that we have abbreviated benefit descriptions and have not included all of the applicable terms and conditions that may apply.
+The card’s Guide to Benefits will be the source for complete information.

-For more details on each of the travel insurance benefits on the Amex Platinum card, this article goes in-depth.
+See our in-depth guide to each of the travel insurance benefits on the Amex Platinum card.

 Bottom Line: